aliuy/azure-cosmosdb-labs/DataCamp/README.md

 			FROM Products p
 			WHERE p.ProductNumber = "BK-M38S-42"

-	* Now try using the [advanced query operators](http://azure.microsoft.com/en-us/documentation/articles/documentdb-sql-query/#built-in-functions), such as the `IN` operator.
+	* Now try using the [advanced query operators](http://azure.microsoft.com/en-us/documentation/articles/documentdb-sql-query/#in-keyword), such as the `IN` operator.

 			SELECT p.id, p.Name
 			FROM Products p
 			WHERE p.id IN ("680","706","707","708")

+	* Use [built in system functions](http://azure.microsoft.com/en-us/documentation/articles/documentdb-sql-query/#built-in-functions) to convert weight from grams to pounds

+			SELECT p.id, p.Name, p.Description,
+			p.Size,
+			p.Weight as WeightGrams,
+			ROUND(p.Weight*0.0022046) as WeightLbs,
+			p.Category.Name as Category
+			FROM Products p
+			WHERE p.ProductNumber = "BK-M38S-42"

 	* Get another type of document in this collection